Eddie Kramer

 Edwin H. Kramer (born 19 April 1942) is a South African-born recording producer and engineer.
-He has collaborated with several artists now in the Rock and Roll Hall of Fame, including Jimi Hendrix, the Beatles, David Bowie, the Rolling Stones, Led Zeppelin, Eric Clapton, the Kinks, Kiss, John Mellencamp, and Carlos Santana, as well as records for other well-known artists in various genres.
+He has collaborated with Jimi Hendrix, the Beatles, David Bowie, the Rolling Stones, Led Zeppelin, Eric Clapton, the Kinks, Kiss, John Mellencamp, and Carlos Santana, among others, as well as records for other well-known artists in various genres.

 Kramer's film soundtrack credits include Blue Wild Angel: Live at the Isle of Wight, Festival Express, Jimi Plays Monterey, Jimi Plays Berkeley, Live at the Fillmore East, Mad Dogs and Englishmen, The Pursuit of Happiness, Rainbow Bridge, The Song Remains the Same, and Woodstock: Music from the Original Soundtrack and More.

 Kramer was interviewed extensively in Jimi Hendrix: Hear My Train a Comin, a two-hour American Masters documentary which debuted in November 2013.

 He is also a photographer who has exhibited a number of his intimate images of performers, particularly Hendrix, with whom he worked on Are You Experienced, Axis: Bold as Love, Electric Ladyland, Band of Gypsys, and The Cry of Love, as well as the posthumous Valleys of Neptune, People, Hell and Angels, Miami Pop Festival, and other releases produced through Experience Hendrix, the organization formed by Hendrix's heirs.
 Eddie also did some indie work with 24K, a band from Toronto, Ontario, Canada.

 Early life

-Kramer was born in Cape Town to art and music-loving parents Sonny and Minna Kramer, active opponents of apartheid who moved from South Africa to London in the early 1960s for political reasons.
+Kramer was born in Cape Town to Jewish art and music-loving parents Sonny and Minna Kramer, active opponents of apartheid who moved from South Africa to London in the early 1960s for political reasons.
 At age four he began studying the piano.
 That instrument remained his first love, but he also dabbled with the violin and the cello.
 He studied classical piano at the South African College of Music.
 During these studies he became fascinated with jazz and rock, much to his father's chagrin.

 Kramer moved to London at age 19, some six months after his parents' relocating there.
 There he recorded jazz groups in a home studio with primitive recording equipment, installed hi-fi equipment in antique furniture, and installed album playback systems for the Soho Record Centre, the preeminent London record store chain of the day.